Maintenance contracts & extended warranties. What are they, what do they cover and should I have one?

 With all maintenance covers it's imperative to check whether any additional charges are made (as mention in the warranty section above).

-The big decision is whether it is cost effective to have an extended warranty or maintenance agreement after the initial 1 or 2 year warranty has expired.
+The big decision is whether you think it's cost effective to buy an extended warranty or maintenance agreement after the initial cover has expired.

 In our experience, products are more reliable today than previous years.
 However, with advancements in technology come highly complex parts and components, which may mean higher charges, should they go wrong?